aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/working-with-protection/_index.fr.md

 **Les options de protection d'une forme, comme on le voit dans Microsoft Visio**

-Utilisez le code suivant dans votre application Java pour faire la même chose (verrouiller/déverrouiller n'importe quel attribut de forme) en utilisant Aspose.Diagram pour Python via Java.
+Use the following code in your Java application to do the same thing (lock/unlock any shape attribute) using Aspose.Diagram for Python via Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Protection-VisioShapeProtection.py" >}}